-O’Donnell Consulting was asked to perform a comparison of a Saudi Aramco Engineering plant layout Standard to US, European and Japanese Standards.
+We performed a comparison of a Saudi Aramco Engineering plant layout Standard to US, European and Japanese Standards.
 These comparisons were relative to siting and spacing from a safety perspective.
-In addition, estimates were performed of the impact of the differences in the standards on the building costs on the gas treatment facility, using US cost as the basis.
+In addition, estimates were performed on the impact of the differences in the standards on the building costs on the gas treatment facility, using US cost as the basis.

 1. Guidelines for Facility Siting and Layout, from the Center for Chemical Process Safety of the American Institute of Chemical Engineers.
 It represents current industry practices and standards for site layout and equipment spacing used by US companies designing petroleum and chemical facilities within and outside the US.
 It includes, as Aramco’s standard does, tables with spacing figures for specific equipment and facilities.